boltops-tools/terraspace-docs/_docs/ci/gitlab/merge-request.md

 ![](https://img.boltops.com/images/terraspace/cloud/ci/gitlab/merge-request/merge-request-create-done.png)

 A `plan` was run and provided a preview of what would happen.
-Any additional `git push` to the PR branch will provide updated previews.
+Any additional `git push` to the MR branch will provide updated previews.

 ## Merge Request Comment

-Also, a PR comment with a Terraspace cloud link was added.
+Also, a MR comment with a Terraspace cloud link was added.

 ![](https://img.boltops.com/images/terraspace/cloud/ci/gitlab/merge-request/merge-request-comment.png)

-If you merge the PR, the [Push Pipeline]({% link _docs/ci/gitlab/push.md %}) that we covered earlier will automatically apply the preview.
+If you merge the MR, the [Push Pipeline]({% link _docs/ci/gitlab/push.md %}) that we covered earlier will automatically apply the preview.

 Next, we'll cover the Manual Web Pipeline.